Master of Social Work, MSW

 Master in Social Work Program Options

-Options are available to complete the MSW full-time or part-time in Iowa City and Des Moines, with applications reviewed annually.
-The Quad Cities program (located in the Davenport/Bettendorf area on Iowa's eastern border) and the Sioux City program are three-year, part-time programs to which students are admitted every three years.
-The hybrid (online) option is also a three-year cohort model, with applications reviewed every two years.
-Applicants to any of the options, at any of the centers, complete the same application, with one additional essay required of the online applicants.
+Options are available to complete the MSW full-time or part-time in Iowa City, Des Moines, and online, with applications reviewed annually.
+The Sioux City program is a three-year, part-time program to which students are admitted every three years.
+Applicants to any of the options, at any of the centers, complete the same application.

 Regular Standing (54 s.h.
 Option)